redlac/Rust-blog/content/blog/ownership-and-borrowing.md

 Rust is a very unique programming language.
-It gives you low-level control over your code and the ability to manage memory without allocating it or de-allocating it with specific commands (although that is also possible with the [unsafe](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html?highlight=unsafe#unsafe-rust) keyword.)
+It gives you low-level control over your code and the ability to manage memory without allocating it or de-allocating it with specific commands (although that is also possible with the [unsafe](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html?highlight=unsafe#unsafe-rust) keyword).
 One of the ways that Rust can guarantee memory safety without a garbage collector is by implementing the concepts of *ownership* and *borrowing* into the language.

 <!-- more -->